Tim-Maes/Tim-Maes.github.io/_posts/2025-11-07-dotnet-mappers-in-2025.md

 public partial record AddressDto;
 ```

-That's it. **No step #3.** Facet generates both the DTO class and the mapping logic at compile time.
+That's it. **No step #3.
+No step #4.** Facet generates both the DTO class and the mapping logic at compile time.

 ## How Facet Competes with Traditional Mappers